-A few months ago, a friend and client said to me, “I keep meeting so many writers who need what you do.”
+A few months ago, while a client and I were discussing her work-in-progress and some workshops she’d done with me, she said, “I keep meeting so many writers who need what you do.”

-Current technology makes it possible to get around that, through online courses.
+Online courses make it possible to get around that.
 I’ve been doing some pilot courses for fiction writers, based on the live workshops I do.
-They’re designed to guide you from the very seed of an idea through finishing, editing, and marketing your book.
+Collectively, they’re designed to guide you from the very seed of an idea through finishing, editing, and marketing your book.

 These are premium courses, which is to say, there are group and individual calls and plenty of shepherding.